isomerpages/moe-yuhuasec/_our-ccas/Physical Sports/Tchoukball.md

 and girls.
 Opponents are not allowed to intercept or prevent the passing of the ball during play.
-Points are scored in Tchoukball by throwing the ball at a netted frame, which is placed at both ends of the court, and when the opponents are unable to catch the rebound.
+Points are scored in Tchoukball by throwing the ball at a netted frame, which is placed at both ends of the court, and when the opponents are unable to catch the rebound.</p>
-<br>Tchoukball gained new ground in 2023, starting with the Singapore Women’s
+<p>Tchoukball gained new ground in 2023, starting with the Singapore Women’s
 Tchoukball Team emerging as the world’s top team after beating 30-year reigning champion Chinese Taipei at the Asia Pacific Tchoukball Championships.
-With this resounding achievement, Tchoukball was formally recognized as a National School Games (NSG)!
+With this resounding achievement, Tchoukball was formally recognized as a National School Games (NSG)!</p>
-<br>Tchoukball was first introduced in Yuhua Sec as a CCA in 2012.
+<p>Tchoukball was first introduced in Yuhua Sec as a CCA in 2012.
 Through
 Yuhua Tchoukball, we aspire to motivate student athletes to develop as excellent sportsmen and sportswomen who constantly strive to improve themselves and to demonstrate good sportsmanship.</p>
+<p>Yuhua Tchoukball milestones include attaining 1<sup>st</sup> Runners Up
+for the C Div Boys and C Div girls and sending a few of our Tchoukball players to the National Squad to play overseas in Malaysia and Taiwan.</p>
 <h3>Teachers in Charge</h3>
 <p>Mr John Ho
 <br>Mdm Kavitha